 Iron concentrations have been well above the guideline of 0.3mg/L on all sampling occasions since 2005.
 Since 2005, iron concentrations appear to have increased at each of the sites.
-Potential causes of high iron concentrations in surface waters at Chandala South (EBN4), Wandena North (EBN7), Wandena South (EBN8), Muchea East (EBN10) and Warren Rd (EBN17) include the geology and soil type, the time of sampling and rainfall experienced on the day of sampling, and high acidity enabling the mobilisation of metal ions into solution.
+Potential causes of high iron concentrations in surface waters include the geology and soil type, the time of sampling and rainfall experienced on the day of sampling, and high acidity enabling the mobilisation of metal ions into solution.
 These metal ions are generally trapped in the sediments.
 The sites with higher concentrations than the guideline would more likely have a slight odour and cause an iron stain after irrigating.
+Wandena North (EBN07) did record a very high value in the October sampling ocaision this can most likely be attributed to the flooding events that occurred upstream prior to sampling and the subsequent transport of sediment.

-Figure 28: Iron concentrations in surface water within the Ellen Brook Catchment between July and October 2012.please note blanks represent no sample
+Figure 28: Iron concentrations in surface water within the Ellen Brook Catchment between July and October 2013.\please note blanks represent no sample